phi-lira/UniversalShaderExamples/README.md

 #### Requisites:
 - Unity 2019.3.9f1 or later
 - UniversalRP 7.3.1 or later
+- You need [git-lfs](https://git-lfs.github.com/) to download the large asset files.
+Most Git client UI comes with support to git-lfs.

 #### How to use this examples
-- Clone the repo/Download the zip down to your computer
+- Clone the repository.
+You must have git-lfs enabled.
 - Load in Unity.
 - Examples are located in `_ExampleScenes` folder.
 Each scene contains a different example bundled with shaders and materials.